nrwl/nx/CONTRIBUTING.md

 - `yarn.lock` or `package-lock.json`
 - and most importantly - a use-case that fails

-A minimal reproduction allows us to quickly confirm a bug (or point out coding problem) as well as confirm that we are fixing the right problem.
+A minimal reproduction allows us to quickly confirm a bug (or point out a coding problem) as well as confirm that we are fixing the right problem.

-We will be insisting on a minimal reproduction in order to save maintainers time and ultimately be able to fix more bugs.
-Interestingly, from our experience, users often find coding problems themselves while preparing a minimal repository.
-We understand that sometimes it might be hard to extract essentials bits of code from a larger code-base, but we really need to isolate the problem before we can fix it.
+We will be insisting on a minimal reproduction in order to save maintainers' time and ultimately be able to fix more bugs.
+Interestingly, from our experience, users often find coding problems themselves while preparing a minimal reproduction repository.
+We understand that sometimes it might be hard to extract essentials bits of code from a larger codebase, but we really need to isolate the problem before we can fix it.

-You can file new issues by filling out our [issue form](https://github.com/nrwl/nx/issues/new).
+You can file new issues by filling out our [issue form](https://github.com/nrwl/nx/issues/new/choose).

 ### <a name="submit-pr"></a> Submitting a PR